If you are unable to connect via the Mevo's own hotspot, please try the following.

 - Try connecting via a local Wi-Fi network.
 This will at least get you connected and also tells us if the device is able to connect in general.

-- Try another iOS device.
-Sometimes differentiations between iOS settings or carriers can resolve this issue.
+- Try another mobile device.
+Sometimes differentiations between device settings or carriers can resolve this issue.

 - When in doubt, reboot.
 Hold the button on the top of the camera down for 30 seconds, then press it again to turn the camera back on.
 This will perform a hard reboot of the camera.